George S. Patton Memorial Museum

 General George S. Patton Memorial Museum was established to honor the late General George S. Patton and the thousands of men who served with him at the Desert Training Center (DTC) and overseas.
 The museum is located off Interstate 10, about 30 miles east of Indio at Chiriaco Summit, which was the entrance to Camp Young, command post for the DTC during World War II.
 The site was donated by Joseph Chiriaco, one of the first area residents General Patton met when he arrived to set up the center.

 Exhibits display memorabilia from the life and career of General Patton.
-The exhibit halls include the many and varied aspects of military life with particular focus on the Desert Training Center and soldiers of World War II.
-Information concerning Southern California water development and the building of the Colorado Aqueduct can be found as well as Natural Science exhibits which show rocks, minerals and fossils of the region and plants and animal life of the desert and mountains.
+The exhibit halls include the many and varied aspects of military life with particular focus on the Desert Training Center and the soldiers of World War II.
+Information concerning Southern California water development and the building of the Colorado Aqueduct can be found as well as natural science exhibits, which show rocks, minerals and fossils of the region and plants and animal life of the desert and mountains.

 In January 1942, just a month after the United States entered the war, German troops under the command of Field Marshall Rommel started pushing toward Egypt, threatening the Suez Canal.
 The British experienced great difficulty fighting an enemy well versed and able in the use of tanks as a tactical weapon in the desert.
 It was evident that U.S. troops would have to engage in a desert campaign.
 There was no background for such an engagement in the history of U.S. warfare.

 On February 5, 1942, Lt.
 General Lesley J. McNair, Chief of Staff, General Headquarters, gave his approval to a plan developed to stop Germany's advance in Northern Africa.
 He designated Major General George S. Patton, Jr. to establish the Desert Training Center for the purpose of training men and machines for action under the harsh conditions of the African deserts.